mashassnvts/Checkers/README.md

 ## Checkers

-A checkers game written in js
+there is nothing to do on vacation at all, so I decided to make checkers on js